microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/New-PowerBITable.md

 PS C:\>Add-PowerBIDataSet -DataSet $dataset
 ```

-This example instantiate a table with two columns and another table with four columns, and instantiate a dataset.
+This example instantiate a table with two columns and another table with four columns, and instantiates a dataset.
 Then, it creates the dataset in Power BI.

 ## PARAMETERS